oyelekeolaoye/ESTIMATING-THE-SHARPE-RATIO/README.md

 My motivation for completing this project is to apply the knowledge of time-series I've gained so far and also explore the realm of applied finance while practising core data science modules in Python such as numpy, pandas and matplotlib.

-In this project, I find that the Sharpe Ratio obtained was heavilily influenced by the mean.
+In this project, I find that the Sharpe Ratio obtained was heavily influenced by the mean.
 I hope to explore this further.